rnmeow/webdev_example/README.txt

 webdev_example
 ==============

-This is a repository for simply demo Web frontend / backend interaction.
+This is a simple demo of Web frontend / backend interaction.

 * Frontend